blu3tan/Tic-Tac-Toe/README.md

 # Concept #

+The main idea for this project was to keep the ui simple but not boring, so i thought to make the board as the only interactive object of the app.
+To achieve such minimal style i made the background part of the game ui to reinforce the end game state and visuals.

 Started this project with very little inspiration, instead it turned out to be a very engaging and fun experience both from the coding and visual aspect.